2 THE CLASSROOM: SU Nursing school doctoral program graduates largest class to date

 Aside from the number of graduates, this year will also be the first time a man is graduating from the program.
 Doctor Darryl Davis says he is honored and thankful.

-"Weather it's the lack of resources or the reallocation of resources, misallocation of resources... to be a Black male, to be a voice to be a inspiration to young males that have this same honor, is really a blessing," Davis said.
+"Whether it's the lack of resources or the reallocation of resources, misallocation of resources... to be a Black male, to be a voice, to be a inspiration to young males that have this same honor, is really a blessing," Davis said.

 In January, the SU nursing school was recognized by nursing.org as the number one nursing program in the United States.

 "I've seen tremendous growth in the program," Spurlock said.
-"Growth in our students and the quality of programs that were able to offer them.
-Innovative type of programs that will really enhance their learning."
+"Growth in our students and the quality of programs that we're able to offer them.
+Innovative types of programs that will really enhance their learning."

 Trending News